hoangvvo/next-connect/README.md

 export default router.get(y);
 ```

-This is because in each API Route, the same router instance is mutated, leading to undefined behaviors.
+This is because, in each API Route, the same router instance is mutated, leading to undefined behaviors.
-If you want to achieve the something like that, try rewriting the base instance as a factory function to avoid reusing the same instance:
+If you want to achieve something like that, try rewriting the base instance as a factory function to avoid reusing the same instance:

 ```javascript
 // api-libs/base